EuroDreams

 EuroDreams and EuroMillions are aimed at different markets.
 While EuroMillions attracts those players who are looking to win the biggest jackpots – sometimes worth hundreds of millions of Euros – EuroDreams is targeted at lottery fans who want a steady flow of winnings over a long period.

-The top two prizes in EuroDreams are set to be annuitized – paid out monthly over many years – followed by a series of smaller prizes.
+The top two prizes in EuroDreams are annuitized – paid out monthly over many years – followed by a series of smaller prizes.

 The odds of winning the top prize are also much more favourable in EuroDreams.
-The games are played in the same countries, but they have different draw days and are entirely separate.
+The games are played in most of the same countries, but they have different draw days and are entirely separate.

 How to Play EuroDreams in 3 Easy Steps